TheoKanning/theokanning.github.io/_posts/2019-05-26-using-the-rplidar-a1-on-the-mit-racecar.md

 tags:
   - robotics
 ---
 Using the A1 lidar with ROS is easy!
 RoboPeak provides a ROS driver that worked out-of-the-box, and I only made slight modifications to the Racecar code.
-Here&#8217;s what I did.
+Here's what I did.

 ## The RPLIDAR A1
 The MIT Racecar normally has a Hokuyo UST-10LX lidar, but I decided to save $1,000 and use an RPLIDAR A1 instead.